PressurePro Frequently-Asked Questions

 More about how PressurePro™ monitors tire air pressure.

 2. The Monitor draws 25mA to 150mA of power.
 It’s possible the Monitor could drain the vehicle’s battery over an extended period of time.
-If storing for more than 1 month, it’s advised to unplug Monitor and remove Sensor (see “Tips” section).
+If storing for more than a couple of months, it’s advised to unplug Monitor and remove Sensors (see “Tips” section).

 Plug in Monitor first, and then replace Sensors before driving again.